Excaliburthirdie/Sewell-Motorcoach/README.md

 - **Tenant-scoped resources.** Inventory, teams, reviews, leads, customers, finance offers, service tickets, and settings are all filtered and persisted per-tenant automatically.
 Metrics and audit logs include the tenant identifier for traceability.

+### Request headers & CSRF expectations

+- **Tenant header required.** Send `X-Tenant-Id` on every request (or a `tenantId` field) to ensure data isolation.
+- **CSRF cookie + header.** The API issues a `csrfToken` cookie and matching `X-CSRF-Token` response header on first contact (e.g., `GET /v1/health`).
+Include both the cookie and header on subsequent state-changing requests.
+- **Refresh flow.** Refresh tokens are stored in the `refreshToken` HttpOnly cookie and must be accompanied by the matching CSRF header when calling `POST /v1/auth/refresh`.
+- **Legacy automation.** Service-to-service calls can still use the static bearer token (`API_KEY`) when configured, but browser clients should prefer JWT + CSRF for session safety.

 ### Validation, errors and observability

 - **Schema-first validation.** Every request body, query and route parameter is